Stuycs-K/final-project-3-sohele-chend/WORKLOG.md

 - Annotate how the actual obfuscated works to make it easier to understand and walk through

+### 5/28/2023

+- Continued annotations and comments for the obfuscated code
+- Worked on presentation files

 ### 6/1/2023

 - Worked on presentation files and formatted the file to be more readable